David Anderson (judge): Early life and RNVR service

 From a Fife farming family and the son of a solicitor, Anderson was educated at Trinity College, Glenalmond and Pembroke College, Oxford.
 He graduated from Oxford in 1938 and then went to Edinburgh University on a Thow Scholarship, where he read for a Bachelor of Laws degree.

 His studies were interrupted by the outbreak of war.
 Anderson was well prepared, because he had enjoyed pistol shooting as a hobby (winning the Ashburton Shield at Bisley for his school in 1933) and joined the Royal Naval Volunteer Reserve in 1935, commissioned Sub Lieutenant 20 April 1938.
 He was a member of the Inter-Services shooting team at Bisley from 1936 to 1938.
-During the Second World War Anderson served on Royal Navy destroyers, being promoted Lieutenant 20 April 1940 and Mentioned in Despatches, London Gazette 11 June 1942 page 2509 for distinguished services aboard HMS Mendip, he won the Egerton Prize for Naval Gunnery in 1943.

 Wartime and legal career

+During the Second World War Anderson served on Royal Navy destroyers, being promoted Lieutenant 20 April 1940 and Mentioned in Despatches, for distinguished services aboard HMS Mendip, he won the Egerton Prize for Naval Gunnery in 1943.
 From 1943 to 1945 Anderson was Flotilla Gunnery Officer for the Rosyth Escort Force.
 He led a special operation to assist in preventing a revolt of Soviet Union troops being held as prisoners of war by the German Army in North Norway in 1945.
-British intelligence agencies suspected that Stalin intended to use the revolt as a pretext to launch an invasion of Norway, and Anderson was awarded the King Haakon VII Liberty Medal for the successful operation in 1946, London Gazette 4 March 1947 page 1046.
-After demobilisation he remained in the RNVR, awarded the Royal Naval Volunteer Reserve Officer's Decoration London Gazette 30 September 1947 page 4595 and a Clasp to the Decoration London Gazette 22 April 1958 page 2540, promoted to Lieutenant-Commander 20 April 1948, he retired from the RNVR in 1960.
+British intelligence agencies suspected that Stalin intended to use the revolt as a pretext to launch an invasion of Norway, and Anderson was awarded the King Haakon VII Liberty Medal for the successful operation in 1946.
+After demobilisation he remained in the RNVR, awarded the Royal Naval Volunteer Reserve Officer's Decoration and a Clasp to the Decoration, promoted to Lieutenant-Commander 20 April 1948, he retired from the RNVR in 1960.

 Resuming his studies at Edinburgh, he obtained a Distinction in his LLB in 1946.
 He won the Maclagan and Dalgety Prizes at Edinburgh.
 Qualifying as an Advocate in the same year, he became a lecturer in Scots Law at Edinburgh from 1947 while also practising.
 Anderson concentrated on government instructions and became Standing Junior Counsel to the Ministry of Works in 1953, transferring to the War Office in 1955.
 He gave this work up on being appointed a Queen's Counsel in 1957.